MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/rooms/rooms-prep.md

 ### <a name="admin---local-administrator-account"></a>"Administrador" - Conta do Administrador Local

 Sala de salas do Microsoft Teams a senha padrão é definida como "SFB".
-A senha pode ser alterada localmente acessando as configurações \> do Windows vá para Windows ou no arquivo Autounattend.
-XML (use o Gerenciador de imagem de sistema do Windows do ADK para fazer a alteração no arquivo XML).
+A senha pode ser alterada localmente acessando as configurações do Windows \> vá para Windows ou no arquivo AutoUnattend.xml (use o Gerenciador de imagem de sistema do Windows do ADK para fazer a alteração no arquivo XML).

 > [!CAUTION]
 > Certifique-se de alterar a senha das salas do Microsoft Teams assim que possível.